Y3ASIN/apple-website/README.md

  - Build with React js
  - Styling with Tailwind CSS
  - Animate with GSAP
- - 3D Modeling with Thress js
+ - 3D Modeling with Three js
  - Performance tracking with Sentry

 ## Getting Started